daftdug/PromptForge/replit.md

-✓ Modified video section with simplified design: centered "See Prompt Magic in Action" button with Play icon ✓ Scaled down hero text sizes for better balance and increased "Start Exploring" button size for improved visibility ✓ Reduced hero video height to better match text content and create more balanced layout
+✓ Modified video section with simplified design: centered "See Prompt Magic in Action" button with Play icon ✓ Scaled down hero text sizes for better balance and increased "Start Exploring" button size for improved visibility ✓ Reduced hero video height to better match text content and create more balanced layout ✓ Cleaned up video container by removing overlapping text and buttons, keeping only the gradient overlay ✓ Reduced overall hero section height from full screen to 70vh for more compact design

 # User Preferences